Get a free VERDILAB 5ml gift on checkout with any order over 150 EUR/GBP/CHF

 Victoria Neymann, the Founder of VERDILAB.

-Why microplastic is dangerous for our health?
+Why are microplastics dangerous for our health?

 Definitely microplastics is a big problem and unfortunately there is still a limited number of studies investigating long-term effects of microplastics on our health.